Homelessness has many culprits — unemployment, tragedy, inflation, addictions and more. But one that we do not often think about is mental illness.

 “I continue to be humbled by the multiple problems these women have battled in their lives.
 If you ever had any doubt that what you are doing makes a difference, you can lay that worry aside.
 I see the changes in your clients at every session.
 As they regain their dignity and self-reliance in a safe environment, they are able to manage their mental health issues much more effectively,” said Dr. Robert Dickenson (facilitator of “Health Chat with Dr. Rob” for the New Haven program).

-Your support ensures women who suffer from mental illness are not abandoned, but have a NEW HOPE for life!
+Your support ensures women and men who suffer from mental illness are not abandoned, but have a NEW HOPE for life!